sctlcd/the-vintage-caravan-improvements-in-progress/README.md

 ##### Store page <a name="Storepage"></a>

-- The "Store" page opens [The Vintage Caravan official merchandise store](https://www.merchplanet.com/vintagecaravan/) website in a new browser tab.
+- The "Store" page opens [The Vintage Caravan official merchandise store](https://www.lo-fi-merchandise.com/band/the-vintage-caravan/?v=d2cb7bbc0d23) website in a new browser tab.

 ##### [Contact page](https://github.com/sctlcd/The-Vintage-Caravan/blob/master/contact.html) <a name="Contactpage"></a>

-- The "Contact" page offers the possibility to send a message to the band.
+- The "Contact" page offers the possibility to send a message to the band using EmailJS.
-- The contact form is composed of a first name, a last name, an email address, a message labels and text inputs and a submit button.
+- The contact form is composed of a name, an email address, a message and a submit button.

 ### Features Left to Implement <a name="FeaturesLeftToImplement"></a>
- - The Vintage Caravan's videos page.
  - Past event list by clicking on archive link (currently disable) in the "Shows" page.
- - Server side of the Contact form.
+ - Server side of the Contact form.(to be defined)
  - Add a newsletter subscription feature on Home page or on a new page. (to be defined)

 Back to [top](#TableOfContents)